yashwanth2706/dev-env-setup/README.md

    $ ifconfig
    ```
    * Note the IPv4 address for the `enp0s9` port (e.g., `192.168.56.103`)
+   * This might be diffrent in your system use `ifconfig` to know the port number

 ### 4. Connecting VS Code to VM

 1. Open VS Code and install the **Remote - SSH** extension.
 2. Click the **Remote SSH** icon and add a new host:
    ```
-   yashwanth@192.168.56.103
+   hostname@192.168.56.xxx
    ```
+3. `hostname` = Your system's hostname, x = number of your system's IP Address.
-3. Enter your Linux Mint login credentials when prompted.
+4. Enter your Linux Mint login credentials when prompted.

 ### 5. Setting up XLaunch